asyncio example

 asyncio already has a debug mode in the standard library.
 You can simply activate it with the PYTHONASYNCIODEBUG environment variable or in the code with loop.set_debug(True).

-Using the debug mode to identify slow async calls#
+Using the debug mode to identify slow async calls

 asyncio’s debug mode has a tiny built-in profiler.
 When debug mode is on, asyncio will log any asynchronous calls that take longer than 100 milliseconds.

-Debugging in oroduction with aiodebug#
+Debugging in production with aiodebug

 aiodebug is a tiny library for monitoring and testing asyncio programs.